 Skip to main content

-Seven smart-home anchors scored on a Build Fit rubric for a dedicated 10×12 fitness room — role performance, noise footprint, scene integration, and ecosystem breadth.
+Seven anchors scored on a Build Fit rubric for a dedicated 10×12 fitness room — scene integration, space fit, role performance, and ecosystem breadth.
+Start with audio.

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.
 Learn more